atelechev/tourn-grid-view/README.md

 The `fed` (for _federation_) column is expected to contain alpha-3 country codes (having the length of three letter characters).
 The values in this column are transformed into SVG images from the Github [hjnilsson/country-flags](https://github.com/hjnilsson/country-flags) repository.

 The names of the columns corresponding to the rounds of the tournament are expected to respect the pattern `R{number}`.
-For example, `R1` for round 1, `R2` for round 2 etc. The `Rounds` identifier is used to denote all the columns that respect this pattern.
-For example, if the tournament consists of 11 rounds and you need to hide the columns `R1`... `R11` in the initial view, it can be done with the option `hiddenColumns: ['Rounds']`.
+For example, `R1` for round 1, `R2` for round 2 etc.

+#### Interactivity Modifiers

+Each column name in the CSV header can be combined with flags that define the interactivity enabled for this column.
+For example:

+    club|hfo

+* The pipe `|` is the separator of the column name from the interactivity modifiers.

+* The `h` char (for Hidden) sets that this column should be hidden in the initial view.

+* The `f` char (for Filter) sets that the filtering by values is enabled on this column.
+For example, list only the participants that belong to the same club.

+* The `o` char (for Ordering) sets that the ordering by values is enabled on this column.
+For example, list all the participants by rating.

+The position and name columns have a special status.
+They cannot be hidden (the `h` modifier is not applicable to them) and no filtering is available on them (it does not make sense, because all the names and positions are different).
+The ordering is always enabled on the position column.

+#### CSV Cell Values

 The cells with the game results are expected to respect the pattern